ghtorrent/ghtorrent.org/halloffame.md

   3. {% reference PVS14 %}

 #### [University of Victoria/SEGAL](http://thesegalgroup.org)
-* [Kelly Blincoe] (http://thesegalgroup.org/people/kelly-blincoe): Research on Implicit Coordination and its impact on productivity.
+* [Kelly Blincoe](http://thesegalgroup.org/people/kelly-blincoe): Research on Implicit Coordination and its impact on productivity.